dalejbarr/basel-longitudinal/docs/91_intro-to-R.md

 ```
 ##
-## If you think you can learn all of R, you are wrong.
-For the foreseeable future
+## R is a complex program.
+If you can't work out how to find the documentation, I
-## you will not even be able to keep up with the new additions.
+## doubt you will be able to use R.
+##    -- David Kirby (in response to a vague question on where to find
-##    -- Patrick Burns (Inferno-ish R)
+##       documentation for R)
-##       CambR User Group Meeting, Cambridge (May 2012)
+##       R-help (February 2010)
 ```

 Note that we will use the convention `package::function()` and `package::object` to indicate in which add-on package a function or object resides.
 For instance, if you see `readr::read_csv()`, that refers to the function `read_csv()` in the `readr` add-on package.
 If you see a function introduced without a package name, that means it is part of the base R system and not an add-on package (depending on the context).
 Sometimes I will make this explicit by using `base` in the place of the package name; for instance, I might refer to `rnorm()` in base as `base::rnorm()`.